drupal-composer/drupal-scaffold/README.md

 web.config
 ```

-Default dev are provided by the plugin:
+Default includes dev are provided by the plugin:
 ```
 .csslintrc
 .editorconfig